0xchase/HACS408E-slides/week1.md

 # What is Reverse Engineering?

 Reverse engineering is the process of analyzing an existing system to understand it's inner workings.
-This course will be primarily focused on *software* reversing with
+This course will be primarily focused on *software* reversing with applications to cybersecurity.

 **Reasons:**

+- Malware Analysis
 - Vulnerability Analysis and Exploitation
-- Malware Analysis
 - Interoperability
 - ~~Piracy~~
 - ~~Intellectual Property Theft~~